-12. Invitation for comment
+13. Invitation for comment

-- 12.1 All interested persons are hereby invited to submit their comments on the proposed directive to: SARB-PA@resbank.co.za, for the attention of Mr M Molepo, by no later than 3 May 2023. - 12.2 The comments received may be published on the PA's website, unless a respondent specifically requests confidential treatment.
+All interested persons are hereby invited to submit their comments on the proposed directive to: SARB-PA@resbank.co.za and RSDCreditRisk@resbank.co.za, for the attention of Mr M Molepo, by no later than 31 March 2025.